OpenHD/Documentation/hardware/cameras.md

 {% hint style="danger" %}
 When using multiple Cameras the second camera is using Software decoding and encoding, it is not recommended to use a high quality camera.
 It is generally made for a thermal camera or something with lower resolutions.
 {% endhint %}

+{% hint style="danger" %}
+With the upcoming of many new camera's there is one thing we need to mention.
+OpenHD is not supporting ANY autofocus cameras, since they are basically not usable on equipment with vibrations (like drones), this also includes the Raspberry V3-lineup
+{% endhint %}